Update

 }

-Instead of creating a Post and connecting it to a User, you could update a User and create a Post as part of the Mutation:
+Instead of creating a Post with the create mutation and then connecting it to a User, you can update a User and create a Post as part of the mutation:

 mutation {